 In the case of sagging breasts, some women opt to have a breast lift.
 In some cases, a breast lift is done in tandem with breast augmentation.

-If you wish to increase breast size and are not worried about sagging, breast augmentation is most probably what you need.
-A breast lift, on the other hand, changes the position of your breasts without increasing their size.
+If you wish to increase breast size and sagging is not your main concern, breast augmentation is most probably what you need.
+A Breast Lift, on the other hand, changes the position of your breasts without increasing their size.
 Dr. Price will help you determine the best way to achieve your aesthetic goals.
 If you are concerned about both sagging and size, Dr. Price can combine both procedures into one surgery.